105636046/hello-java/README.md

 $ snapcraft -d
 ```

-From within the VM, you can then clean the Snapcraft build and try again:
+From within the VM, you can then clean the Snapcraft part and try again:

 ```console
 # snapcraft clean app